kommitters/kadena.ex/README.md

 **Parameters**
 - `payload`: Keyword list with:
-  - `lower`: Array of strings (Block Hash), no block hashes are returned that are predecessors of any block with a hash from this array.
+  - `lower` (required): Array of strings (Block Hash), no block hashes are returned that are predecessors of any block with a hash from this array.
-  - `upper`: Array of strings (Block Hash), returned block hashes are predecessors of a block with an hash from this array.
+  - `upper` (required): Array of strings (Block Hash), returned block hashes are predecessors of a block with an hash from this array.
 This includes blocks with hashes from this array.

   Defaults to `[lower: [], upper: []]` if not specified.